p2eengineering/kalp-studio-documentation/docs/index.md

                             </svg>
                         </div>
                         <span class="build-description-card-description">
-                              Kalp Studio is the leading blockchain infrastructure platform powering web3 developers worldwide.
+                              Kalp studio is the leading blockchain infrastructure platform powering web3 developers worldwide.
 We are a team of engineers, designers and visionaries who are solving hard problems and creating a superior user experience in the world of blockchains.
                          </span>
                     </div>
                    </a>